echonabin/alergiesmanagement/ReadMe.md

 CREATE DATABASE allergiestest
 ```

+## How to run unit test on backend

 ## How to start a project

 > Note that this is dependent upon the database service above so make sure to run it first